María Goyri: Spanish Civil War

+The war was a catastrophe for Goyri.

 María and Ramón were at their country house at San Rafael, a town nestled on the royal road linking Madrid to the Royal Palace of La Granja de San Ildefonso, when the Civil war broke out taking them completely by surprise.
 They were with their daughter Jimena, her husband, Miguel Catalán Sañudo and their son Diego Catalán in an area controlled by military who had risen against the Second Spanish Republic.
 After bombardment by planes from the Cuatro Vientos Airport they were forced to flee to El Espinar and later to Segovia for safety.

-The war was a catastrophe for Goyri.
-They were on the side of Francisco Franco but she still defended her liberal views including equal rights for women in all areas, especially education.
+The couple was sympathetic to the Nationalist cause, but managed to alienate both supporters of Francisco Franco and the Republican faction.
+Goyri still defended her liberal views including equal rights for women in all areas, especially education.
 In the Archivo General de la Guerra Civil Española (General Archive of the Spanish Civil War) is a report that was made up by the National Defense Council led by Franco.
 It reveals that the family members of Menéndez Pidal-Catalán and their circle of friends were being discreetly watched and their correspondence checked.
 The report sent to Burgos, the base of the Nationalist government, said that "Ramón Menéndez Pidal, Director of the Royal Spanish Academy, was weak of character and totally dominated by his wife, María Goyri, a cultured woman of great talent and extraordinary energy who has perverted her husband and children.
 She is very persuasive and one of the most dangerous people in Spain.
 Without doubt one of the more robust roots of the revolution."
+The couple went abroad until the end of the war when, having come under pressure, Ramón resigned from the directorship of the Royal Spanish Academy in 1939.

+Later years

-After the war the Free Institute of Education and all schools under the auspices of the Board for Advanced Studies were banned and teachers forbidden to promote women's equality in education and other liberal causes.
+Ramón was rehabilitated and reelected director of the Royal Spanish Academy in 1947.
+However, after the war the Free Institute of Education and all schools under the auspices of the Board for Advanced Studies were banned and teachers forbidden to promote women's equality in education and other liberal causes.
 In addition to teaching María devoted her later years to research, gathering and archiving different versions of ancient oral ballads that are now kept in the Fundación Ramón Menéndez Pidal, a non-profit center dedicated to developing historical and philogical studies and humanistic research.
 Located at the olive grove garden of Olivar de Chamartin in the north of Madrid it is an indispensable source for scholars and is today considered part of the "National Treasure" of Spain.

 She died 28 November 1954 in her native Madrid.

 Her niece was the writer and activist María Teresa León (daughter of her sister Oliva) and her grandson was the Spanish philologist Diego Catalán who presided over the "Fundación Ramón Menéndez Pidal".
 There are streets in Alicante, Cordoba, Granada and Guadalajara named after her (Calle María Goyri).